-Transaction Testing Procedure: Eide discussed endorsements, cancellations and change in information procedures with Company personnel, and reviewed actual correspondence between policyholders and the Company in conjunction with review of the 60 policies in the underwriting and rating section.
+Transaction Testing Procedure: Eide discussed endorsements, cancellations and change in information procedures with Company personnel, and reviewed actual correspondence between policyholders and the Company, in conjunction with review of the 98 homeowners' and 11 commercial policies from the examination period in the underwriting and rating section.

-Observations: Based upon the review of general correspondence between policyholders, agents, and the Company with regard to policy changes, it appears that the Company accurately and completely processes policy transactions.
+Observations: Based upon the review of general correspondence between policyholders, agents, and the Company with regard to requested policy changes, it appears that the Company accurately and completely processes policy transactions.